Select Department

 TR-808 808 Drum Machine

-What is a drum machine?
+What is a Drum Machine?

 When it comes to drum machines, most include built-in drum sounds.
-As well as onboard parameters for modulating and shaping your sounds exactly the way you like them.
-Most commonly, drum machines produce sounds using synthesis, though some also work by allowing you to play pre-recorded samples.
+In combination with the onboard parameters, you can modulate and shape your sounds exactly the way you like them.

-What are they used for?
+What are drum machines used for?

-• A backing track for recordings
+• Creating a backing track for recordings

 Drum Machine VS Sampler

-One common misconception is the difference between Drum Machines and Samplers.
-So what’s the difference?
 To put it simply, drum machines typically include preinstalled drum and percussion sounds, along with a built-in sequencer.
 While samplers are more focused on you recording and modifying your own sounds, or those from a sample bank.
-Those of which may or may not include an onboard sequencer like the aforementioned drum machine.
+(Those of which may or may not include an onboard sequencer like the aforementioned drum machine.)

-If that’s the case, one of the latest from the Akai MPC range is sure to cover all basis in terms of drums and music production.
-If you’re still not sure, feel free to contact our friendly DJ City staff and we’ll be able to help you choose the right machine for you!
+If you’re still not sure, feel free to contact our friendly DJ City staff and we’ll be able to help you choose the right type of machine for you.

 Budget

-Buying a drum machine doesn’t have to cost you an arm and a leg, although some certainly can.
-And if you’re going to have it set up in the studio at all times, and intend on giving it some serious use; maybe spending some extra money wouldn’t be a bad idea.
-Likewise, if you only want to spend around the 100 dollar mark, you’ll be limited with some of the functionality, but you’ll still enjoy some serious sounds.
+Buying a typical drum machine doesn’t have to cost you an arm and a leg, although some certainly can.
+But if you’re going to have it set up in the studio at all times and intend on giving it some serious use, maybe spending some extra money wouldn’t be a bad idea.

 Sounds

-We recommend using the below list as a guide, then spending some time individually researching the sounds that each one has to offer.
-Because there’s no use emptying your savings account on a drum machine that doesn’t suit your style or taste.
-For instance, you wouldn’t use the same drum sounds on an EDM track as you would a country or blues record.
+We recommend using the below list as a guide and then spending some time individually researching the sounds that each one has to offer.
+There’s no use emptying your savings account on a drum machine that doesn’t suit your style or taste.

 Features

-If you’re going to be using your drum machine solely as an addition to your studio arsenal.
-Then things like menu diving and small drum pads might not be an issue for you.
+If you’re going to be using your drum machine solely as an addition to your studio arsenal, then things like menu diving and small drum pads might not be an issue for you.

 However, if you plan on taking your groovebox to the stage, then it’s important you choose a machine with a streamlined and user-friendly interface.
-So, keep your intended usage in mind and make sure you choose a product that’s going to fit the bill for your desired applications.

 You’ll also want to make sure it has enough I/O to be able to hook up to the rest of your equipment and record straight into your DAW of choice if you need to.

-The Top 10 Best Drum Machines for 2021
+The Top 10 Best Drum Machines

 Korg Volca Beats

-The Korg Volca Beats gives you a mobile, analog drum machine with an electribe-style sequencer.
+Korg Volca Beats gives you a mobile, analog drum machine with an electribe-style sequencer.
 At such a small size, the Volca Beats is completely portable, while delivering a sound comparable to a unit twice its size.
-Giving you thick drum sounds with the power to stand up to guitar and acoustic drums, all while maintaining the ability to record tracks and perform live with ease.

-On top of that, producers will love the fact it boasts MIDI I/O!
-As well as a built-in speaker so you can make use of its portable size by playing whenever and wherever you are.
+On top of that, producers will love the fact it boasts MIDI I/O as well as a built-in speaker so you can make use of its portable size by playing whenever and wherever you are.

-So not only does the Volca Beats give you those sought-after analog drum sounds, it’s extremely easy to use thanks to the 16-step Electribe Sequencer that allows you to store up to 16 beats.
-Giving you everything you need to turn your inspiration into reality!
-Above all, the Volca Beats is a fantastic and affordable machine and definitely takes our pick in terms of analog drum machines.
+Not only does the Volca Beats give you those sought-after analog drum sounds, it’s extremely easy to use thanks to the 16-step Electribe Sequencer that allows you to store up to 16 beats.
+This gives you everything you need to turn your inspiration into reality!

-• Real analog sounds created with reference to classic rhythm machines
+• Real analog sounds created with reference to classic rhythm machines.

-• Six editable analogue parts with one knob per function for easy editing
+• Six editable analogue parts with one knob per function for easy editing.

-• Maximum effect from minimal parameters – a unique advantage of analog
+• Maximum effect from minimal parameters – a unique advantage of analog.

-• PCM sound engine expands possibilities when used with analog sounds
+• PCM sound engine expands possibilities when used with analog sounds.

-• Electribe-style 16-step sequencer with eight memory patches
+• Electribe-style 16-step sequencer with eight memory patches.

-• Stutter function generates repeated triggers that dramatically change the sequence
+• Stutter function generates repeated triggers that dramatically change the sequence.

 • Active Step function generates new bass lines by removing or inserting steps.

-• Step Jump function instantly plays only the step you’re pressing
+• Step Jump function instantly plays only the step you’re pressing.

-• Sync In and Out allows clock sync of multiple instruments from the volca Series as well as Korg’s Monotribe
+• Sync In and Out allows clock sync of multiple instruments from the Volca Series as well as Korg’s Monotribe.

-• MIDI In for note entry, plus external sync and control from your DAW
+• MIDI In for note entry, plus external sync and control from your DAW.

 SHOP: Korg Volca Beats